mabruzzo/cholla-vis/README.md

 - Originally these scripts were developed in Notebooks and a while back I had started to migrate them over (from Notebooks).
 So I made sure I could get them to run as scripts.
 They are packed with a ridiculous amount of logic, and I've started to flesh things out, but we need a lot more clarifying comments.
 - The remaining analysis logic is still defined in Notebooks

-Anyways, it may be more helpful to talk through figures and reference the scripts that were used to generate the figures...
+## Describing Scripts By the Figures they make

-## figures
+For the most part, it's more helpful to talk through figures and reference the scripts that were used to generate them (but there are other useful tools as well)

-When calling the script, you should pass the `--conf <path/to/config.toml>`, where `<path/to/config.toml>` holds the path to a configuration file (that specifies the paths to the sim directory, the intermediate-data directory, and the processed-data directory.
+When calling theses script, you should pass the `--conf <path/to/config.toml>`, where `<path/to/config.toml>` holds the path to a configuration file (that specifies the paths to the sim directory, the intermediate-data directory, and the processed-data directory).

 The **sample-conf-files** holds examples of what these configuration files might look like.
 You can directly use **./sample-conf-files/crc.toml** if you want to invoke the scripts on Pitt's CRC cluster.